Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

 * [Running a Spring Boot Application on a Kubernetes Cluster in the Azure Container Service](deploy-spring-boot-java-app-on-kubernetes.md)

-Application Insights supports automatic collection of external dependencies and it's correlation with incoming requests.
+Application Insights supports automatic collection of external dependencies and its correlation with incoming requests.
 Currently we support autocollection of Oracle, MsSQL, MySQL and Redis.
 For more details on enabling autocollection please follow the article [how to use Application Insights Java agent](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-java-agent).

 For more information about Azure Application Insights, and it's monitoring capabilities, see the **[Application Insights]** home page.